MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 ### Modernization

-Customers tend to build new apps cloud-natively using Serverless or PaaS technologies.
+Developers tend to build new apps cloud-natively using Serverless or PaaS technologies.
 You have options for modernizing existing apps, like using containers or Serverless to maximize cloud benefits, or lift and shift them into IaaS to take advantage of OPEX and cloud scale.

-For apps that aren't custom built, many customers choose to retire and replace them using SaaS or low code apps.
+For apps that aren't custom built, many businesses choose to retire and replace them using SaaS or low code apps.

 Some apps need to stay on premises due to regulatory or data sovereignty requirements or latency issues.
 It’s important to enable these apps to be cloud connected.

-No matter where your applications run —in multicloud, or on-premises, or at the edge— it's important to enable consistent identity, security, management, and compliance across distributed environments.
+No matter where your applications run —in multicloud, on-premises, or at the edge— it's important to enable consistent identity, security, management, and compliance across distributed environments.

 Usually about 35% of any on premises environment gets retired, rightsized, or eliminated during the cloud motion, although this percentage is a rough estimate.